ora-io/zkgraph/README.md

 npm run prove -- --prove <block_id (eg. 69 / 0x45)> <expected_state>
 ```

+After the prove task is completed, please save the proof task id from the output dialog for following verify step.

 ### Deploy Verification Contract for Full Image

 ```bash
 npm run deploy -- [network_name (sepolia / goerli)]
 ```

+-  Please save the `verifer_contract_address` from the output dialog for following publish steps.

 - `network_name`: load `dataDestinations.network` from `zkgraph.yaml` if not passed from command.